nuuuwan/news_lk3_data/README.md

 ---

-###

-*2024-11-09 03:00:00* · [`dbsjeyarajcom`](https://dbsjeyaraj.com/dbsj/?p=85028) · `en`

-“ Parliament must be inclusive and representative of all ethnicities, caste and gender.
+### “ Parliament must be inclusive and representative of all ethnicities, caste and gender.
 It must also be a space where workers have representatives to speak for them.
 I am a woman, a Tamil and a Trade Unionist.
-The people and the politics we represent must have a space in Parliament.”-Swasthika Arulingam
+The people and the politics we represent must have a space in Parliament.”- An Interview with Swasthika Arulingam

+*2024-11-09 03:00:00* · [`dbsjeyarajcom`](https://dbsjeyaraj.com/dbsj/?p=85028) · `en`

 Passed out as a lawyer from the Colombo Law College and having two Master-LLM from the University of Colombo and a LLM and Development as a Chevening Scholar at School of Oriental and African Studies, University of London, young activist Swastika Arulingam was a prominent figure in the Aragalaya (Protest) which toppled the Gotabaya Rajapaksa government.

 She has been a fearless voice and as a legal representative played her part to protect those who were beaten up by political goons of Rajapaksa government and those taken into custody and incarcerated on various allegations.

+Representing the minority Tamils and female community, Swasthika has been a symbol of courage and justice for many young men and women.
+Displaced from the North during the height of war and settled in Colombo, Swasthika studied at Ladies’ College, Colombo and was into activism as soon as she passed out as an attorney-at-law.

 ...